Distributed Application Architecture Using Queue Service

 Use Cases

 Development using Samsung Queue Service (QS) mainly focuses on lowering coupling between systems (Decoupling) and implementing reliable asynchronous communication.
-QS ensures stable message flow in microservice architectures or distributed systems, and can enhance the independence of producers and consumers.
+QS ensures reliable message flow in microservice architectures or distributed systems, and can enhance the independence of producers and consumers.

 Each case is a use case based on QS’s core strengths of asynchronous processing, scalability, and fault tolerance.